ajw998/recommendation-list/README.md

 A list of classic reading materials for other journeymen who are interested in the same *specialist* areas in law and computer science as mine.
 I have a particular interest in the following areas:

-**Computer Science**: Information Visualisation, Software Engineering, Artificial Intelligence
+**Computer Science**: Information Visualisation, Software Engineering, Artificial Intelligence in Games

 **Law**: Public Law, Corporate Law, Corporate Governance